ajv-validator/ajv/KEYWORDS.md

 ### `patternProperties`

-The value of this keyword should be a map where keys should be regular expressions and the values should be JSON schemas.
+The value of this keyword should be a map where keys should be regular expressions and the values should be JSON Schemas.
 For data object to be valid the values in data object properties that match regular expression(s) should be valid according to the corresponding schema(s).

 When the value in data object property matches multiple regular expressions it should be valid according to all the schemas for all matched regular expressions.